octralex/octralex/README.md

-# alex
+# alex t.

-co-founder at octra labs. building universal encrypted compute.
+co-founder at octra labs / building universal encrypted compute

 ### what i do at octra